leocortes85/leocortes85/README.md

     🎓 Math, Data Science, Finance graduate

-    🔥 Passionate about: Arts, Music, and, of course, all things data
+    🔥 Passionate about: Arts, Music, Finance, Economics and, of course, all things data

     💼 Skills:
     - **Programming**: Python